MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonstatusbarpane-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Aşağıdakilerden biri olabilecek geçerli metin hizalaması:
+Şu anki metin hizalaması, aşağıdakilerden biri olabilir:

 - TA_LEFT